JakPopielarz/Erlang-intersection/README.md

 4 -> car going "right"
 ```
 So in the example print-out above we can see that:
+* Green light on road 1 and 3 will last 2000 ms
+* Green light on road 2 and 4 will last 2000 ms
 * Lights 1 and 3 are red, 2 is green
 * Light 4 is disabled (road closed symbolised by the `x`s)
 * There are 7 cars behind light 2, 1 waiting behind light 3